Techy-Wu/NEU-SSO_pass/README.md

 # NEU-SSO_pass
- A python lib for sso authentcation of NEU
+ A python lib programme for sso authentcation of NEU